Codecademy/docs/content/javascript/concepts/array-methods/toString.md

 ## Definition

-Returns a string representing the specified array and its elements.
-This does not modify original array.
+Returns a string with each of the array values, separated by commas.
+Does not mutate the original array.

 ## Syntax